omeraydemirr/tour-api/README.md

 # About

-This sample API service, built on Django and React, is for managing tour operators.
+This sample API service, built on Django and React, is for managing tour reservations.
 It allows you to create users, create or edit tours.

 ## Tools and Technologies